Supersonic transport: Previous concepts

 In November 2003, EADS—the parent company of Airbus—announced that it was considering working with Japanese companies to develop a larger, faster replacement for Concorde.
 In October 2005, JAXA, the Japan Aerospace eXploration Agency, undertook aerodynamic testing of a scale model of an airliner designed to carry 300 passengers at Mach 2 (Next Generation Supersonic Transport, NEXST, then Zero Emission Hyper Sonic Transport).
-If pursued to commercial deployment, it would be expected to be in service around 2020–25.
+If pursued to commercial deployment, it was expected to be in service around 2020–25.

 In May 2008, it was reported that Aerion Corporation had $3 billion of pre-order sales on its Aerion SBJ supersonic business jet.
 In late 2010, the project continued with a testbed flight of a section of the wing.
 The Aerion AS2 was proposed as a 12-seat trijet, with a range of 4,750 nmi at Mach 1.4 over water or 5,300 nmi at Mach 0.95 over land, although "boomless" Mach 1.1 flight was claimed to be possible.
 Backed by Airbus and with 20 launch orders from Flexjet, first deliveries were pushed back from 2023 by two years when GE Aviation was selected in May 2017 for a joint engine study.
 In May 2021 the company announced that they would be ceasing operations due to inability to raise capital.

 The SAI Quiet Supersonic Transport is a 12-passenger design from Lockheed Martin that is to cruise at Mach 1.6, and is to create a sonic boom only 1% as strong as that generated by Concorde.

 The supersonic Tupolev Tu-444 or Gulfstream X-54 have also been proposed.